Exchange (Bilateral) France: Burgundy School of Business

 AccommodationDijon is the capital of Burgundy with a rich cultural heritage, and is famous for its gastronomy and wines and surrounded by famous vineyards.
 Dijon is one of the most desirable cities in France for quality of life with a calm and friendly place to study, and a university with a lively population.

 Burgundy School of Business does not own or manage student accommodation but the International Office can help you look for the best options.
-They offer rooms in residence halls, individual studio flats, homestays and the option to live off campus and find your own housing.
+They offer rooms in residence halls, individual studio flats, homestays, and the option to live off campus and find your own housing.
 All students are then requested to fill out the online accommodation form.
 The International Relations Office will then contact those of you requesting help.
 For more information on Burgundy's accommodations, click here.

 Exchange students enjoy studying in one of the best preserved historic centers with beautiful architecture.
 The Burgundy School of Business offers a range of dynamic clubs and societies, along with recreation facilities and evening events for students to take part in.

 Dijon is rich with social and cultural life with a range of sports activities, festivals throughout the year, as well as concerts, cinemas, theatres, and opera for students to enjoy.
 Everything is within easy walking distance, there are bike rental stations that make cycling around simple.
 Dijon is located in the heart of Europe and only a one hour train ride from Paris.
 Students take advantage of traveling around, by reasonably-priced flights as well as bus and train networks, allowing students to explore elsewhere in France and Europe during their time abroad.